-T. Appropriate Applicant

-- 1) A county may apply for any project within the county. - 2) City applicants must provide the services or have a majority of the beneficiaries.
+- L. Appropriate Applicant - a.
+County may apply for any project within the county. - b.
+City applicants must provide the services or have a majority of the beneficiaries.

 The objective is that the applicant should bear some logical relationship to the service area.
-If the project deviates from 1 or 2, contact ECD for a determination of eligibility.
+If your project deviates from a or b, contact ECD for a determination of eligibility.